Kylie Hathaway, Founder of Frontline Therapy, LMFT MSW

 Kylie has spent the last 6 years working with individuals and couples in a variety of settings including hospitals, government agencies, and private practice.
 She completed her clinical training and degree through the Master of Marriage and Family Therapy program at the University of San Diego.
 She obtained her Cognitive Processing Therapy training through the STRONG Star Initiative program and is certified in treating PTSD with CPT.
 She has earned her second Masters Degree in social work, through the Master in Social Work program at the University of Alabama.

-Her experiences range from working with severe mental illness to assisting couples with relational distress.
 Kylie utilizes a cognitively based and solution-focused approach to therapy, identifying and considering the cause of the presenting problem.
 Her field specialty is treating PTSD and working with emergency responders and veterans; however, Kylie treats and works with individuals who have experienced any form of trauma.
 Her secondary specialty is working with women and men during the prenatal and postpartum period.
 Kylie spent her traineeship working as a maternal mental health therapist at UC San Diego Hospital working with individuals and couples dealing with issues such as postpartum depression, transition issues, fetal loss, and miscarriage.

 Kylie can also work with you if you are experiencing issues with depression, anxiety and panic, mood disorders, and personality disorders.
 As a Marriage and Family Therapist, Kylie also has training in working with couples and has completed Level I of Gottman's Couples Counseling.
 For further information on couples counseling please refer to the Menu and Services tab.